 Tips

-If using chunky red bean paste, gently crush it with a masher for a smoother finish.
-Smaller strawberries are easier to shape and are recommended.
-Adjust the microwave heating time based on your appliance's wattage until the shiratama becomes completely semi-transparent.
+If using chunky red bean paste (tsubuan), lightly mash it with a potato masher beforehand for a smoother finish.
+Smaller strawberries are recommended as they are easier to shape neatly.
+Microwave wattage varies, so adjust the heating time as needed until the mochi dough is fully translucent.